To support the self-employed through the coronavirus outbreak the Government has introduced the Self-Employment Income Support Scheme (SEISS).

 HMRC has estimated that 50,000 individuals, and around 10,000 companies used these schemes and are potentially covered by the Loan Charge.

 The Loan Charge applies to the outstanding balance of DR loans on 5 April 2019 that were made over the previous 20 years – that is, after 5 April 1999.
-Individuals liable to pay the Charge include it on their 2018/19 tax return, so that payment is due by 31 January 2020.
+Individuals liable to pay the Charge were required to include it on their 2018/19 tax return, so that payment was due by 31 January 2020.
 As an alternative course of action taxpayers liable to pay the Charge have had the option of settling their tax affairs with HMRC before it came into effect, or repaying the loan to avoid any tax liability.

 The Loan Charge “stacks” loans that the taxpayer has received, so that they are liable to pay a single charge based on the value of all outstanding loans.
 HMRC have estimated that of individuals who used a scheme from 2011/12 onwards, 70% did so for two or fewer years and only 16% used a scheme for four or more years.